If you would like to know more about our work, please see our new brochure (PDF)!

 A common goal

 Six industrial partners from the gas, oil and automobile industry, Air Liquide, Daimler, Linde, OMV, Shell and TOTAL have joined forces.
 By focusing our formidable capacities, we are pushing for the swifter introduction of national and international standards, ensuring that funding is used more effectively, and thus making a major contribution to decoupling mobility from CO2 emissions.
-So that progress dovetails as closely as possible with the automobile industry, BMW, Honda, Intelligent Energy, Toyota and Volkswagen are on board as associated partners.
+So that progress dovetails as closely as possible with the automobile industry, BMW, Honda, Toyota and Volkswagen are on board as associated partners.
 NOW, the German National Organisation Hydrogen and Fuel Cell Technology, advises us on political issues.

 H2 MOBILITY receives funding from the German Federal Ministry of Transport and Digital Infrastructure (BMVI) within the framework of the National Innovation Programme Hydrogen and Fuel Cell Technology (NIP), as well as from the European Commission through the second phase of the Fuel Cells and Hydrogen Joint Undertaking (FCH 2 JU) as part of the Hydrogen Mobility Europe (H2ME) Project, and the Trans-European Transport Network (TEN-T CEF) as part of the Connecting Hydrogen Refuelling Stations (COHRS) Project.